-Based on information obtained in a series of surveys previously conducted of large writers of workers compensation insurance in Pennsylvania, the most recent of which is summarized in a separate enclosure with this filing, the PCRB believes that compromise and release and/or other case settlement activity continue to be important factors within the most recent years' of available loss development experience.
+Based on information obtained in a previously-conducted series of surveys of large writers of workers compensation insurance in Pennsylvania, the most recent of which is summarized in a separate enclosure with this filing, the PCRB believes that compromise and release and/or other case settlement activity continue to be important factors within the most recent years' of available loss development experience.
+Of particular note with regard to this filing and the most recent carrier survey is the indication that, in many cases, compromise and release settlement amounts are being recorded either exclusively as indemnity amounts or with a disproportionately large allocation to indemnity, when compared to the anticipated future liabilities prior to the recognition and application of the compromise and release settlement.
+This bias appears to result from various system limitations and/or coding procedures in evidence for many (but not all) carriers.
+The PCRB expects that, as a result of this tendency, indemnity loss development may be artificially inflated, while medical loss development may be artificially deflated to an undeterminable extent.

-For filings prior to the April 1, 2002 filing the PCRB had used various selected loss development methods or averages of selected methods as the basis for its ultimate loss estimates.
+For filings prior to the April 1, 2002 filing, the PCRB had used various selected loss development methods or averages of selected methods as the basis for its ultimate loss estimates.
 The basis for selecting the method(s) used in each filing were consistent from year-to-year; that is, the Bureau endeavored to base each annual filing's indications on a method or method from which results fell in the mid-range of all methods tested and considered.

-In the April 1, 2002 and April 1, 2003 filings, the PCRB selected ultimate loss estimates derived by averaging the indications separately obtained from the case-incurred loss development method and the longest-term paid loss development method supported by available financial data (a paid-to-20th report method).
+In the 2002, 2003 and 2004 filings, the PCRB selected ultimate loss estimates derived by averaging the indications separately obtained from the case-incurred loss development method and the longest-term paid loss development method supported by available financial data (a paid-to-20th report method).